kantarin/-agent-task-coordinator-moltiverse/notes.md

 ## 🛤️ Two Tracks

 ### Track 1: 🪙 Agent + Token Track
-- Deploy token บน nad.fun
+- Deploy token on nad.fun
-- Agent ต้อง interact กับ token
+- Agent must interact with token
-- Token จะกลายเป็นส่วนหนึ่งของ ecosystem
+- Token will become part of the ecosystem

 ### Track 2: 🤖 Agent Track (No Token Required)
-- Build agent ที่ทำอะไรสักอย่าง interesting
+- Build an agent that does something interesting
-- Monad integration optional แต่ช่วยดูดี
+- Monad integration optional but helps improve the overall look
-- เน้น demo และ documentation
+- Focus on demo and documentation

 ---

-## 🎯 What Judges Want
+## 🎯 What Judges Wanted

 **Key criteria:**
-1. ✨ **Weird and creative** - แปลกๆ ดีไม่ซ้ำใคร
+1. ✨ **Weird and creative** - Unique and original
-2. 🛠️ **Actually works** - demos คือทุกอย่าง
+2. 🛠️ **Actually works** - Demos are everything
-3. 🚀 **Push boundaries** - agents ทำอะไรที่ human ทำไม่ได้
+3. 🚀 **Push boundaries** - Agents do things humans can't
 4. 🤝 **Bonus:** A2A coordination, trading, community building

 ---